This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Heel (Loose Leash Walking) – good with loose leash walks in known places like your neighborhood.

 QUICK RECOMMENDATION: Puppies for Dummies is a great book that will teach you the foundations of raising and training a puppy.
 We highly recommend it for the new puppy owner.
 By the way, did I mention Puppies for Dummies was the first book I read before bringing home my rescue puppy, Linus?

 I usually notice puppy bliss during the 4-6 month period as my puppy is still relatively small (compared to his full size) and cute, he behaves well, listens, and understands most of the basics.

 However, for some reason around 6 months, puppies seem to hit a regression (at least mine do).

-My pup stops listening, he no longer understands his cues, he’s much bigger and not as easy to handle.
+My pup stops listening, he no longer understands his cues, and he’s much bigger and not as easy to handle.

 I feel like we always take a step back with our puppy’s training around the 6-month mark.